NicoMandel/rosprofiler/README.md

     * [ ] SSH key access - roslaunch
     * [ ] compiled image_transport_plugins - for compressed image transport
     * [ ] ntp time sync
+    * [ ] WiFi only on 2.4 GhZ - limited compatible modules available for Nano

+### Conclude
+We will __NOT__ take this on the drone.
+Research on comparing the HITL on the platforms has shown that the system is susceptible to errors, which require a fundamental redesign of the system.
+We do not see this as a failure, but as a success for the evaluation step presented in this research, preventing premature deployment with potentially severe consequences.
+The stepwise migration and assessment of the system performance underlines the suggestions voiced by experienced researchers with quantitative data.
+WiFi influence is documented [in this paper](https://www.sciencedirect.com/science/article/pii/S0921889017309144)

 # Stuff from the original documentation